Winter heather care and growing guide: brighten your plot with these pretty plants

 The blooms are made up of dainty little bells that line the stems during winter, often for many months.
-Opening in reds, pinks and white, they provide food for insects that are out and about on sunny days.
+Opening in purples, pinks and white, they provide food for insects that are out and about on sunny days.

-The foliage adds color during the colder months,' says Graham Rice, Amateur Gardening's resident expert.
-'And it’s not just green – those in bronze shades are especially useful as they set off the brightness of small bulbs so well.
-There are also varieties in gold and amber, with reddish tints, and even those whose foliage changes as the seasons come and go.'
+The foliage adds color during the colder months, too, and it’s not just green – those in bronze shades are especially useful as they set off the brightness of small bulbs so well.
+There are also varieties in gold and amber, with reddish tints, and even those whose foliage changes as the seasons come and go.

 Where to plant winter heather

-When to plant winter heather
+When and how to plant winter heather

 How do you take care of winter heather?